tcalmant/ipopo/docs/refcards/rsa.rst

 leader of the `Eclipse Communication Framework <http://www.eclipse.org/ecf/>`_ project.

+This feature can be use to let multiple iPOPO and OSGi frameworks share their services.
+Note that Java is not mandatory when used only between iPOPO frameworks.

 .. note:: This is a brand new feature, which might still contain some bugs and might not work with all versions of Python (especially 2.7).